saros-xyz/dlmm-saros-sdk/README.md

 # Installation

-Use your environment's package manager to install saros-sdk into your project.
+Use your environment's package manager to install @saros-finance/dlmm-sdk into your project.

 ```
-yarn add @saros-finance/sdk
+yarn add @saros-finance/dlmm-sdk
 ```

 ```
-npm install @saros-finance/sdk
+npm install @saros-finance/dlmm-sdk
 ```

 # Usage